School choice with independent versus consolidated districts: Introduction

 \section{Introduction}

-For students in many countries, the transition from primary to secondary school marks an important step towards adolescence that also affects their future educational and professional careers.
-The modalities of this transition vary between, and sometimes also within, countries and frequently involve an element of choice whereby students can express their preferences over a set of schools.\footnote{See \href{www.matching-in-practice.eu/secondary-schools/}{matching-in-practice.eu}, accessed on 19 September 2019} This set of alternative schools can be quite large and cover the entire country, or it can be limited to local school districts.
-In the latter case, every district typically constitutes an independent assignment market.
-School district consolidation is the process whereby previously independent assignment markets are merged so that students can now choose from a greater set of alternative schools, and can be undertaken to reduce administrative costs or to foster integration of racially and economically segregated areas.
-This phenomenon has taken place in the U.S. for over one hundred years: the number of school districts has fallen from 125,000 in 1900 to 84,000 in 1950 to under 15,000 today \citep{brasington1999}.\footnote{Source: Institute of Education Sciences, U.S. Department of Education.} School district consolidations have also occurred in several other countries, e.g. in Germany \citep{riedel2010school}, Hungary \citep{bukodi2008hungarian}, Sweden \citep{soderstrom2010school}, and New Zealand \citep{waslander1995choice}.
+School district consolidation is the process whereby previously independent school districts are merged so that students can now choose from a greater set of alternative schools, and can be undertaken to reduce administrative costs or to foster integration of racially and economically segregated areas.
+This phenomenon has taken place in the U.S. for over one hundred years: the number of school districts has fallen from around 125,000 in 1900 to under 15,000 today \citep{brasington1999}.
+School district consolidations have also occurred in several other countries, including Germany \citep{riedel2010school}, Hungary \citep{bukodi2008hungarian}, Sweden \citep{soderstrom2010school}, and New Zealand \citep{waslander1995choice}.